MicrosoftDocs/azure-ai-docs/articles/ai-services/content-safety/how-to/containers/text-container.md

 ```
 #### Run the container with blocklist

-The Analyze Text container supports the use of a [blocklist feature](./how-to/use-blocklist.md), which allows you to block custom terms.
+The Analyze text container supports the use of a [blocklist feature](./how-to/use-blocklist.md), which allows you to block custom terms.
 You, as the customer, have the ability to manage these blocklists by using CSV files.
 You have the flexibility to use multiple CSV files for multiple blocklists.

 To run the container with a blocklist, use the following command: